By Danielle DeSimone

 During the Vietnam War, Staff Sgt.
 Melvin Morris went above and beyond the call of duty by leading an advance across enemy lines to recover the body of a fallen sergeant.
 While doing so, Morris was shot three times and still managed to single-handedly destroy four enemy bunkers with a bag of grenades.

-Morris would go on to become one of the first Green Berets in 1961 and in 2014, at the age of 72, was presented with the Medal of Honor by President Barack Obama for his actions in Vietnam.
+Morris would go on to become one of the first Green Berets in 1961 and in 2014, at the age of 72, was presented with the Medal of Honor for his actions in Vietnam.

 6. Alwyn C. Cashe